openshift/machine-api-operator/README.md

 $ make test
 ```

 Run e2e-aws-operator tests.
-This tests assume that a cluster deployed by the Installer is up and running and a ```KUBECONFIG``` environment variable is set:
+These tests assume that a cluster deployed by the Installer is up and running and a ```KUBECONFIG``` environment variable is set:

 ```
 $ make test-e2e